codetalkio/codethoughts.io/posts/2020-03-19-Live-Migration-of-DynamoDB-Tables.md

 Internally these tools generate unique references (logical ids), each in their own way, to the resources they generate CloudFormation for.
 This meant that for us to have the new tools adopt and manage the existing resources, we needed a way to change the logical ids of a resource.

-Unfortunately, [this is not possible for DynamoDB tables](https://github.com/serverless/serverless/issues/1677), without recreating the resources ☹️.
+Unfortunately, [this is not possible for DynamoDB tables](https://github.com/serverless/serverless/issues/1677), without recreating the resources ☹️

 ## Approach
-The idea came after AWS announced support for [importing existing resources into a CloudFormation stack](https://aws.amazon.com/blogs/aws/new-import-existing-resources-into-a-cloudformation-stack/), and was further motivated by [the later support for restoring a DynamoDB table to another region](https://aws.amazon.com/blogs/database/restore-amazon-dynamodb-backups-to-different-aws-regions-and-with-custom-table-settings/).
+The idea came after AWS announced support for importing existing resources into a CloudFormation stack[^1], and was further motivated by the later support for restoring a DynamoDB table to another region[^2].

 The concept is simple and can be divided into two phases.